jericdei/customer-api/README.md

 That's it!

-## Running tests
+## Running feature tests

-You can just run the test using:
+You can just run the tests using:

 ```bash
 just artisan test